theofn/coursera_public/report.md

 ## Effect of the number of clusters

-If the number of clusters is increased, the performance metrics of the clustering improve.
+If the number of clusters is increased and when the mean (or media) operator is used, the cluster cohesion as measured by the silhouette score improves.
+This is also observed in the distribution of venue categories in the clusters.